Digital Normed Spaces

 2. Modified Equations for Discrete Spaces and States:

 In digital physics, physical quantities are often quantized into discrete values.
-Let's consider a discrete normed space where vectors are represented by discrete states.
+Let's consider a discrete normed space X where vectors are represented by discrete states.
 The modified normed space equations in a digital environment become:

 a.
 Norm Non-negativity for Discrete Spaces: